nunit/nunit/BUILDING.md

 Unfortunately there is currently a known issue ([#3008](https://github.com/nunit/nunit/issues/3008)) preventing the tests from being run in Visual Studio and JetBrains Rider IDEs.
 Equally there is also a known issue ([#3867](https://github.com/nunit/nunit/issues/3867)) preventing the tests from being run from the command line using `dotnet test`

+### Workarounds

+1. NUnit Lite Runner (command prompt)

+The NUnit solution contains [NUnite Lite Runner](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Runner.html), a lightweight test runner.
+It is similar to NUnit console but with fewer features and without the overhead of a full NUnit installation.

+If you navigate to one of the build outputs under the `bin` directory, you will see that it contains `nunitlite-runner.exe`

+Excuting the following command `./nunitlite-runner nunit.framework.tests.dll` (bash on Linux) will run all tests in the `nunit.framework.tests.dll` library.

 ## Build Script

 We use [Cake](https://cakebuild.net) to build NUnit for distribution.
 The primary script that controls building, running tests and packaging is `build.cake`.
 We modify `build.cake` when we need to add new targets or change the way the build is done.
 Normally `build.cake` is not invoked directly but through `build.ps1` (PowerShell on Windows) or `build.sh` (bash on Linux).
 These two scripts are provided by the Cake project and ensure that Cake is properly installed before trying to run the cake script.